AlphaBytez/STING-CE-Docs/content/en/docs/troubleshooting/llm-health-check.md

 3. After upgrading or changing LLM models
 4. If you want to verify that your Hugging Face token is working

+For initial LLM setup, see the [Ollama Model Setup Guide](/docs/bee-features/ollama-model-setup/).
+For performance optimization, see the [Hardware Acceleration Guide](/docs/administration/hardware-acceleration-guide/).

 ## Usage

 ```bash